 The Crush

-The Crush is a 1993 American psychological thriller film written and directed by Alan Shapiro, which stars Cary Elwes as Nick Eliot and Alicia Silverstone as Darian Forrester, in her feature film debut.
-When 28-year-old writer Nick Eliot moves to a new city for a magazine job, Darian Forrester, the 14-year-old daughter of the landlords whose guesthouse he rents, instantly makes her attraction to Nick clear.
-However, while Nick romances photographer Amy Maddik at work, he has trouble fending off Darian's advances.
-As her obsession with Nick grows, Darian becomes angry at being rejected and starts attacking his property and friends, even going as far as having him arrested for sexual assault.
-It was filmed on location from September 24 to November 20, 1992, in Vancouver, British Columbia, Canada.
-The movie quickly became a cult classic.
-It also influenced other thriller and suspense movies of the 90s and 2000s.
+The Crush is a 1993 American psychological thriller film written and directed by Alan Shapiro, which stars Cary Elwes as Nick Eliot and Alicia Silverstone as Adrian Forrester, in her feature film debut.
+When writer Nick Eliot moves to a new city for a magazine job, Adrian Forrester, the teenage daughter of the landlords whose guesthouse he rents, instantly makes her attraction to Nick clear.
+Nick has trouble fending off Adrian's advances, and as her obsession grows, the situation becomes increasingly dangerous.

 Plot

-Twenty-eight-year-old writer Nick Eliot (Cary Elwes) secures a job at Pique magazine and lodging in a guest house belonging to Cliff and Liv Forrester.
-The handsome Nick soon becomes acquainted with and frequently visited by the couple's 14-year-old daughter Darian (Alicia Silverstone) a precocious girl who becomes intensely infatuated with him.
+Twenty-eight-year-old writer Nick Eliot secures a job at Pique magazine and lodging in a guest house belonging to Cliff and Liv Forrester.
+The handsome Nick soon becomes acquainted with and frequently visited by the couple's fourteen-year-old daughter Adrian, a precocious girl who becomes intensely infatuated with him.
+She drops by the guest house one afternoon with a gift for Nick while he is taking a shower, and after he tells her he needs to get dressed, she sneaks a peek at his bare backside, and grins mischievously.

 Awards